BryanJacobs/FIDO2Applet/docs/fido_certification.md

 1.2
 ---
 The authenticator uses AES-256, in the Cipher Block Chaining (CBC) mode of operation, for confidentiality of data.
-Credential IDs are transmitted externally; these use an HMAC-SHA256 truncated to 128 bits for confidentiality.
+Credential IDs are transmitted externally; these use an HMAC-SHA256 truncated to 128 bits for authentication.

 All hashing uses SHA-256.